awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-appstream-fleet.md

 ALWAYS\_ON
 Provides users with instant\-on access to their apps\.
 You are charged for all running instances in your fleet, even if no users are streaming apps\.
 ON\_DEMAND
 Provide users with access to applications after they connect, which takes one to two minutes\.
 You are charged for instance streaming when users are connected and a small hourly fee for instances that are not streaming apps\.
+ELASTIC
+The pool of streaming instances is managed by Amazon AppStream 2\.0\.
+When a user selects their application or desktop to launch, they will start streaming after the app block has been downloaded and mounted to a streaming instance\.
+*Allowed Values*: `ALWAYS_ON` \| `ELASTIC` \| `ON_DEMAND`
 *Required*: No
 *Type*: String
-*Allowed values*: `ALWAYS_ON | ON_DEMAND`
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `IamRoleArn`  <a name="cfn-appstream-fleet-iamrolearn"></a>